Tarunrm/Voice-Assistant-Using-Python/README.md

 Reading and analysing every single letter of the message, the AI tries to analyze the sentence’s meaning and match it with the best possible outcomes.

-Suggested Reading: Ask 3 questions when someone says their Chatbot is AI-Powered Chatbot

 4. Syntactic and semantic techniques
 The voice AI is now ready to act.
 Using syntactic and semantic techniques for analysing text, the AI gets a deeper understanding of the context under consideration.